 Standing 150 feet in the Music Concourse, the state-of-the-art SkyStar Observation Wheel features 36 enclosed temperature-controlled gondolas, boasting unparalleled views from downtown San Francisco to the Pacific Ocean.
 Health and safety modifications to prevent the spread of COVID-19 will be maintained including thorough sanitizing of all gondolas between each use; a limit of one household per gondola; social distancing in queues; onsite handwashing; and temperature testing for staff.

-Tickets for October 21-25 are only $10/rider.
-After the 25th, tickets are $18/adults and $12/seniors (65+) and kids 12 and under.
+Tickets are $18/adults and $12/seniors (65+) and kids 12 and under.
 A VIP ride experience in a specially designed gondola, offering a longer ride and more amenities, is available at $50/person.
+The real benefit of the VIP ticket is that you don't have to wait in the check-in line.

 Get your tickets here.